Funding Outcomes of ARM Network Grant Writing Program Participants

 Key Take Aways:

-• Across demographic groups, at least 95% of respondents applied for research funding at both time points.
+• Across demographic groups, at least 92% of respondents applied for research funding at each time point.

 • Success rate is defined as the percent who were funded out of only those who applied for funding:

-• At 3 years, respondents identifying as non-white and/or Hispanic/Latina/Latino/Latinx/Spanish origin had an 82% success rate and those identifying as White and Non-Hispanic/Latina/Latino/Latinx/Spanish origin had an 83% success rate.
+• At 3 years, respondents identifying as non-white and/or Hispanic/Latina/Latino/Latinx/Spanish origin and those identifying as White and Non-Hispanic/Latina/Latino/Latinx/Spanish origin each had an 83% success rate.

-• At 6 years, respondents identifying as non-white and/or Hispanic/Latina/Latino/Latinx/Spanish origin applicants had an 84% success rate and those identifying as White and Non-Hispanic/Latina/Latino/Latinx/Spanish origin applicants had an 93% success rate.
+• At 6 years, respondents identifying as non-white and/or Hispanic/Latina/Latino/Latinx/Spanish origin applicants had a 79% success rate and those identifying as White and Non-Hispanic/Latina/Latino/Latinx/Spanish origin applicants had a 95% success rate.

 Funding Outcomes by Grant Area